HazyResearch/deepdive/doc/doc/basics/configuration.md

 }
 ```

-A starter template of `application.conf` is below.
+A starter template of `deepdive.conf` is below.
 You can found it in
 `examples/template/` in your `DEEPDIVE_HOME` installation directory:

 ```bash